 3. Executing: Making a project happen

-This is the part of the project management lifecycle where you finally get to execute on your awesome project plan – it’s where planning gets turned into action.
+This is the part of the project management life cycle where you finally get to execute on your awesome project plan – it’s where planning gets turned into action.
 You bring your resources onboard, brief them, set the ground rules, and introduce them to one another.
 After that, everyone jumps in to perform the work identified in the plan.
 Easy peasy.

-As the project manager, you shift from talking about a project and creating documentation to get the green light to proceed with the project – to leading the team and managing them toward delivery.
+As the project manager, you shift from talking about a project and creating documentation to get the green light to proceed with the project execution – to leading the team and managing them toward delivery.
 You’ll spend your time in briefings, meetings, and reviews to lead the team, and keep the project on track.

-Key steps for executing a project:
+Key project management steps for executing a project:

 - Team Leadership – Cast a vision for success and enable the team to deliver on it

 - Creating Tasks – Clearly define what needs to be done and the criteria for the task

 - Task Briefing – Ensuring the team are clear about what they need to do, by when

 - Client Management – Working with the client to ensure deliverables are acceptable